Sanusihassan/c-flex-sys/readme.md

   </html>
 ```

+Use `.full-height-each`, `.full-width-each` or `.full-width-height-each` to specify that each direct element of the selected element should take full(width/height) or both.

 `img.responsive`, `video.responsive` makes an image or a video element responsive.

 `img.cover`, `video.cover` specifies that the elements content would be croped to fit their sizes.